 The multitude of roads that cross this region allow the creation of bicycle touring trails for any level, from rides with children up to technical trails for the experienced ones.
 At Roşia and Remetea there are two centres for bike renting.

-Padurea Craiului offer dozens of climbing trails.
+Padurea Craiului offer dozens of climbing trails and four via ferrata.
 Fast River Defile and Lazuri Gorges area, have routes either for beginners or experienced climbers.

 During springtime, Crişul Repede is a rafting destination, relatively easy and accessible to beginners.

 In order to discover the whole charm of the Pădurii Craiului Mountains you must include in your ride a wood church (Beznea, Valea Crişului), a water mill (Roşia) or some hay barns.